VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## The Order Access Code Record Locator

-A registrant may need to retrieve an Order, either to view it, or to complete registering attendees to seats.
-This may happen in a different web session, so the registrant must supply some information to locate the previously saved order.
+A Registrant may need to retrieve an Order, either to view it, or to complete registering Attendees to seats.
+This may happen in a different web session, so the Registrant must supply some information to locate the previously saved order.

 The following code sample shows how the **Order** class generates an new